FracTrackerAlliance/flickr/README.md

 ```shell
 $ python data_pull.py -a
 ```
-The above two commands will output verbose processing details to standard output as albums and album pages fetched.
-A logging file will be generated to catch exceptions called `log_it_{_time stamp_}.log`.
+The above two commands will output verbose processing details to standard output as albums and album pages are fetched.
+A logging file will be generated to catch exceptions called `log_it_{time stamp}.log`.
 If `data_pull.py` runs successfully then a file called `data_pull_{time stamp}.p.json` will contain the data.
 ### Environment Requirements
 To install all the necessary dependencies
 ```shell
 $ pip install -r data_pull.requirements.txt
 ```
 ### API Credentials
-Apply for an API [flickr.com/services/apps/create/apply/](https://www.flickr.com/services/apps/create/apply/)
+Apply for API credentials at [flickr.com/services/apps/create/apply/](https://www.flickr.com/services/apps/create/apply/).
+With the acquired credentials fill the `.env` template.
 #### Flickr API Documentation
 [flickr.com/services/api/](https://www.flickr.com/services/api/)